-- In areas of potential new transportation infrastructure where none presently exist, ECO subareas are 0.5 mile wide. - A more expansive area beyond the 0.5-mile swath was included for the transbay crossing (broad area of potential new rail crossing south of the San Francisco-Oakland Bay Bridge and all of Alameda Island), western San Francisco (including the area between Geary to 19th Avenue and the University of California, San Francisco), and Richmond to Martinez (an expansive area from the State Route (SR) 4/Interstate (I-) 80 interchange east to the SR-4/I-680 interchange). - In areas of existing rail transportation corridors, ECO subareas were defined as within a 1,000-foot swath (nominally 500 feet from the existing rail centerline). - ECO subareas were identified within the Megaregion to allow discussion on a targeted geographic basis and were identified using logical geographic endpoints.
+- In areas of potential new transportation infrastructure where none presently exist, ECO subareas are 0.5 mile wide. - A more expansive area beyond the 0.5-mile swath was included for the transbay crossing (broad area of potential new rail crossing south of the San Francisco-Oakland Bay Bridge [Bay Bridge] and all of Alameda Island), southeastern San Francisco (including a roughly 1-mile swath from the upper Mission District south to Bernal Heights, and then turns southeast at Islais Creek to India Basin and Hunter's Point), western San Francisco (including the area between Geary to 19th Avenue and the University of California, San Francisco [UCSF]), and Richmond to Martinez (an expansive area from the State Route (SR) 4/Interstate (I-) 80 interchange east to the SR-4/I-680 interchange). - In areas of existing rail transportation corridors, ECO subareas were defined as within a 1,000-foot swath (nominally 500 feet from the existing rail centerline). - ECO subareas were identified within the Megaregion to allow discussion on a targeted geographic basis and were identified using logical geographic endpoints.